Roderick-uss/SS-1st/square/README.md

 <details>
 <summary>What it does</summary>

-- Enter 3 numbers separated by ' ' or 'n'.
+- enter 3 numbers separated with **' '** or **'\n'** they will be a b c quotients
-- Program solve equation with entered quotients and gives ansver.

-> If you entered not a number, program will ask you to repeat
+- if you entered not a number, program will ask you to repeat
+- program solve equation with entered quotients and gives answers

+>

 > If you change program files(any *.c or *.h, except test.c) rebuild *MAIN.exe*.